 The Fourth of July is all about having fun in the sun, but you've also gotta keep cool.
 And these ice cream-cupcake treats make it so easy to do.
 The best part?
 You can make 'em well ahead of time, so you can spend the day-of enjoying time with friends and fam.

 Most glass jars are made with tempered glass, so they hold up to extreme temperatures and overall are about 4-5 times stronger than regular glass.
 Tempered glass jars will specify on the packaging that they are OK for microwave and/or freezer use.
 Only use tempered glass jars for this presentation.

 - 24 baked cupcakes in blue and red

 - Vanilla ice cream

-After the cupcakes are baked and cooled, place them in a zip-top bag and freeze.
-You want everything to be frozen so it’s easier to handle.
-Plus, you'll have less to worry about with the goods shifting and expanding in the jar.
+You want everything to be frozen so it’s easier to handle and don't have to worry about the goods shifting and expanding in the jar.

-Make sure to thoroughly wash and dry each mason jar and lid pieces.
-You don’t want to assemble your jars while the glass is warm from washing, so be sure to let it sit and and cool down to at least room temperature before assembly.
+Thoroughly wash and dry all of the mason jar and lid pieces, then let cool.
+You don’t want to assemble your jars while the glass is warm from washing — it should be to at least room temperature before assembly.

-Remove cupcakes from the freezer and remove the paper liners on each cupcake.
+Remove the cupcakes from the freezer and remove their paper liners (if used).
 Cut each one in half horizontally.